vwt-digital/ckan-control/functions/check-catalog-existence/README.md

     API_KEY = The CKAN API key to access the database CKAN_SITE_URL = The host URL of CKAN
     ~~~
+3. Create a custom Google Cloud Platform role and assign this to the delegated service account (see [Permissions](#permissions));
-3. Deploy the function with help of the [cloudbuild.example.yaml](cloudbuild.example.yaml) to the Google Cloud Platform.
+4. Deploy the function with help of the [cloudbuild.example.yaml](cloudbuild.example.yaml) to the Google Cloud Platform.

 ## Function
 The check-catalog-existence works as follows: